almond0115/open-ai-assistant/README.md

-# Open AI Assistant API
+# Toy Project with AI